AlobarQuest/ADAS/domains/profiles/web-app/Compiled Profile - heavy.md

 # 5. Profile Overlays — Effective Merged Rules

-Provide the final result of merging:

-- Core Domains
-- Profile Domains
-- ADAS Docs
-- Invariants

-This is the shortcut for AI helpers:
-**“Here is the final truth.”**
+This section summarizes the final merged behavior from Core Domains, `web-app` profile overrides, `.local` overlays, docs, and invariants:

 - You are operating in an ADAS-governed **web application** under Core 1.1.0 and the `web-app` profile.
-- The project has chosen a concrete stack from the permitted web-app stack groups and documented it in `.local` / playbooks; you must follow that choice and may not change it without ADR-backed governance.
+- The project has chosen a concrete stack from the **permitted web-app stack groups** and documented it in a Stack Profile (`.local` / playbooks); you must follow that choice and may not change it without ADR-backed governance.
 - You must load and respect **all Domains 01–15**, plus `web-app` overrides for Domains 03, 04, 06, 12, and all relevant `.local` files.
 - **Security is paramount**: no secrets in code, no insecure token storage, no bypassing RLS or equivalent backend protections, no unsafe HTML or `eval`.
 Domain 12 is extend-only; security may only be tightened.
-- **Architecture is layered and server-first**: UI/presentation, application/domain logic, and data access/persistence are clearly separated; business logic and data access live in non-UI layers; validation is centralized; UI components remain thin and pure.
+- **Architecture is layered and stack-neutral**: UI/presentation, application/domain logic, and data access/persistence are clearly separated; business logic and data access live in non-UI layers; validation is centralized; UI components remain thin and pure.
-- **Tech stack is constrained but flexible**: you must stay within the project’s chosen stack groups and Stack Profile; new dependencies are allowed only when they fit those choices and respect security and invariants.
+- **Tech stack is constrained but flexible**: you must stay within the project’s chosen stack groups and Stack Profile; new dependencies are allowed only when they fit those choices and respect security and invariants, and are documented via ADRs and `.local` updates.
-- **Testing is mandatory**: use the project’s testing stack (typically Vitest + Testing Library + Playwright) with the prescribed `tests/{unit,integration,e2e}` layout; new features and refactors must include appropriate tests.
+- **Testing is mandatory**: use the project’s testing stack with the prescribed `tests/{unit,integration,e2e}` layout; new features and refactors must include appropriate tests (unit, integration, E2E as appropriate).
-- **Workflow and decisions are governed**: follow Domain 07 for Git/PR/CI; record significant decisions as ADRs under `docs/ADRS/`; keep ADRs, Feature Ledger, and Status in sync.
+- **Workflow and decisions are governed**: follow Domain 07 for Git/PR/CI; record significant decisions as ADRs under `docs/ADRS/`; keep ADRs, Feature Ledger (Domain 09), and Status (Domain 08) in sync.
 - **ADAS structure is fixed**: Domains live under `domains/core` and `domains/profiles/web-app`; `.local` overrides live in `.ai/`; `/docs/` is informational only; `adas-config.json` defines non-overridable domains and profile overrides.
 - In **Heavy Mode**, you may re-architect, change stack details within permitted groups, strengthen security, and evolve governance, but **never** in ways that weaken security or violate non-overridable domains or invariants; all such changes must be ADR-backed and tested.